-All of the programming assignments for this course will be completed by remotely logging into a cluster of ecelinux servers.
+All of the laboratory/programming assignments and the design project for this course will be completed by remotely logging into a cluster of ecelinux servers.
 The ecelinux servers all run the Red Hat Enterprise Linux 7 operating system, and they all use an identical setup.
 You do not need to do anything special to create an ecelinux account.
 You will be using your NetID and Cornell password to login, and an ecelinux account will be automatically created for you when you first login.
 Any student enrolled in any ECE class should automatically be granted access to the ecelinux servers.
 Having said this, if you cannot log into the ecelinux servers please reach out to the course staff for assistance.